joko1712/ObsidianVault/FCT/HYBpy - Tasks.md

 - [ ] Review Trained Hmod creation
 - [ ] Add Csv download to guide
 - [ ] Add Hmod print to guide
-- [ ] Make login and sign up text and input smaller
+- [x] Make login and sign up text and input smaller
+- [ ] if Last colum is number of batches remove from batch representation

 ## Aesthetics: